Breaking Free from the Openreach Monopoly

 Introduction

 Cancelling BT was surprisingly hassle-free.
 Once I signed up with Vodafone, they handled notifying BT about the switch.
-My final BT bill included an early repayment charge, but Vodafone sweetened the deal by offering to credit that amount back to my account—a nice touch for anyone worried about the cost of leaving their existing provider.
+My final BT bill included an early repayment charge, but Vodafone credited that amount back to my account, which took the sting out of leaving.

 Transitioning to Vodafone - CityFibre required the installation of a new fibre line, as CityFibre operates independently from Openreach's infrastructure.
 A CityFibre technician visited my home to install their own Optical Network Terminal (ONT), running a separate fibre cable alongside the existing Openreach setup.
 This means I now have both ONTs installed, allowing flexibility should I choose to switch back to BT in the future.